nprapps/dailygraphics-next/readme.rst

 * AWS_SECRET_ACCESS_KEY
 * AWS_DEFAULT_REGION

 In addition to the directory that contains this app, you'll also need two other directories: one for graphic templates, and the other for the actual daily work product.
 The paths to these from the ``dailygraphics-next`` repo should be set in your ``config.json`` file as ``templatePath`` and ``graphicsPath``, respectively.
-We provide a repo of templates used at NPR `here <https://github.com/nprapps/templates-next>`_.
+We provide a repo of templates used at NPR `here <https://github.com/nprapps/dailygraphics-templates>`_.

 To start the web UI, run ``npm start`` to kick off the server, and visit ``localhost:8000`` in your browser.

 Authorizing Google access
 -------------------------

 Similar to the original dailygraphics rig, you need to authorize this app's API access to access and create Drive files (for the spreadsheets that back each page).
-Visit ``localhost:8000/authorize`` to start the process--it will route you to a Google sign-in page, then back to the app if it was successful.
+When the initial list page loads, it should redirect you to a Google log-in screen--just follow the instructions to complete the process.
+You'll need to create a Google API app, enable Drive access, and store its authentication values in the ``GOOGLE_OAUTH_CLIENT_ID`` and ``GOOGLE_OAUTH_CONSUMER_SECRET`` environment variables.
+Your OAuth tokens are stored in your home directory as ``.google_oauth_tokens``.

 Creating a graphic
 ------------------